SES1-TM8/EHealth-API/README.md

 This github repository contains the code the EHealth API written for the SES1A subject at the University of Technology Sydney.

 ## Installation
-To instal this project you must clone this repository.
-Once doing so you must then import into Eclipse Enterprise Edition as an "Existing Maven Project".
+To install this project you must clone this repository.
+Following this you must then import it into Eclipse Enterprise Edition as an "Existing Maven Project".
 Then you must run the project using the ```spring-boot:run``` goal.
 Additionally you must add environment parameters for Google Firestore and Amazon S3.
 These parameters are defined in the table below

 Parameter Name | Content
 -------------- | -------